The Fifty Shades of Gender project started with a book idea.

 At the time, we wanted to call it Fifty Shades of Trans – until a friend suggested we call it Fifty Shades of Gender.
 When we got over the fact that we wanted it to be one syllable (because we’re pedants), we agreed that they had a point 🙂

-For those who are making a connection with Fifty Shades of Grey (you’d be forgiven, since three out of four words are the same) may be thinking this will be a book full of whips and sex and red rooms of pain, but that’s not our focus (nothing wrong with all that, of course).
-It’s going to be a collection of stories from people in various places in their gender journey.
-That said, if they happen to be into BDSM, it may come up in conversation.
-At least, I hope so. 😉
+For those who think this will be a book full of whips and sex and red rooms of pain – that’s not our focus (sorry to disappoint).
+It’s actually going to be a collection of stories from people in various places in their gender journey.
+That said, if they happen to be into BDSM, it may come up in conversation (here’s hoping 😉 )

 About the people behind the project